The Architecture

 Document everything — criteria, decisions, rationale, all calibration discussions

 Full audit trail.
-Every role classification decision has a documented rationale.
-Every calibration meeting has minutes.
-This is the gold standard for proving good faith — and every page is potentially discoverable.
+Every classification decision rationaled.
+Every calibration meeting minuted.
+Gold standard for good faith — and every page discoverable.

 Document under attorney-client privilege — legal team channels all sensitive analysis

-Route the gap analysis, the calibration discussions, and the remediation options through outside counsel.
-Attorney-client privilege protects the candid analysis from discovery.
-The final framework is documented; the messy path to get there is protected.
+Route gap analysis, calibration discussions, and remediation through outside counsel.
+Privilege protects the candid analysis from discovery.
+The final framework is documented; the messy path is protected.

 Minimal documentation — record the outcome, not the process